QCaudron/qcaudron.github.io/about.md

 ## Professional

+Currently, I'm a Senior Manager, Agronomic Data Science with [Sound Agriculture](https://sound.ag).
+I am working to understand how [SOURCE](https://www.sound.ag/source), a foliar-applied biochemical, can be used to improve crop yields and reduce the need for traditional fertilizers.

-Currently, I'm a Staff Data Scientist with [Granular](https://granular.ag/).
+Before that, I was a Staff Data Scientist with [Granular](https://granular.ag/).
 I develop models, informed by remote sensing, that help farmers better manage their operations and adopt more environmentally-friendly practices that sequester carbon (and get paid for it).

 Prior to joining Granular, I spent five years at [CBRE](https://cbre.com/), where I lead a team of data scientists working in forecasting revenue scenarios under COVID-19, building a lease abstraction engine, analysing digital user behaviours using unsupervised learning, and bringing modern computational methods to engineers and stakeholders alike.